 Fostering

 The shelter now has a foster program!
-We need fosters for medical cases (cats and dogs), underage kittens, nursing mom & litters, long-term dogs…Fostering can be until the animal recovers, gets adopted or rescued, short-term until a transport to a remote rescue group is ready to go, through the Wait Until 8 Program (form is here), or for a couch crashers weekend!
+We need fosters for medical cases (cats and dogs), underage kittens, nursing mom & litters, long-term dogs…Fostering can be until the animal recovers, gets adopted or rescued, short-term until a transport to a remote rescue group is ready to go, through the Wait Until 8 Program, or for a couch crashers weekend!
 In general, adoptable cats and kittens (those that are healthy and age 8 weeks or older), and smaller dogs & puppies are not available for fostering except as a transport foster because having having them at the shelter for potential adopters and rescues to see is the best way to get them out.
-The shelter’s foster application can be found here.
+Information about the shelter’s foster program, including the steps to take to become a foster, can be found here.
 Medical care, food, litter, crates, and other supplies are provided to shelter fosters!